hisr2024/BhriguWelt/docs/deployment.md

 3. If the frontend falls back to demo data, double-check the Vercel environment variable and redeploy.
 Successful requests return the same JSON structure as local `PYTHONPATH=src pytest` fixtures.
+4. Confirm the backend enforces throttling by making two quick POSTs to `/future` or `/health` from the same IP; the second call should return HTTP
+   429. Cached responses should update after 2-3 minutes or immediately after invoking `/ml/retrain` or `/manuscript` with fresh content.

 ## Mobile apps